aesara-devs/aesara/doc/extending/optimization.rst

 .. todo::

-    Fix up previous example... it's bad and incomplete.
+    Fix up previous example.

-The definition of transform is the inner loop of the global optimizer, where the node is given as argument.
-If no changes are to be made, ``False`` must be returned.
-Else, a list of what to replace the node's outputs with must be returned.
-This list must have the same length as node.outputs.
-If one of node.outputs don't have clients(it is not used in the graph), you can put None in the returned list to remove it.
+The definition of the transform is the inner loop of the global optimizer, where the node is given as an argument.
+If no changes are to be made, ``False`` must be returned; otherwise, a list of replacements for the node's outputs must be returned.
+This list must have the same length as :attr:`node.outputs`.
+If one of :attr:`node.outputs` doesn't have clients (i.e. it is not used in the graph), you can put ``None`` in the returned list to remove it.

-In order to apply the local optimizer we must use it in conjunction with a :ref:`navigator`.
-Basically, a :ref:`navigator` is a global optimizer that loops through all nodes in the graph (or a well-defined subset of them) and applies one or several local optimizers on them.
+In order to apply the local optimizer we must use it in conjunction with a :class:`NavigatorOptimizer`.
+Basically, a :class:`NavigatorOptimizer` is a global optimizer that loops through all nodes in the graph (or a well-defined subset of them) and applies one or several local optimizers on them.

 >>> x = float64('x')